 The U.S. audience has a dilemma.
 The World Cup is a huge sporting event … which America is out of.
 Reyka Vodka speaks to the feeling of displacement that American soccer fans hold.
 And it offers a simple solution: Cheer for Iceland!
 By promoting camaraderie and inviting American fans to cheer for Iceland (over a drink), the ad aligns itself with two massive viewer groups at once.
 Skål, Reyka.
 You’ve scored big time with this one.

 Every commercial has its takeaways, but the biggest one is this: Use your time.
 Firms spend hundreds of thousands of dollars for every thirty seconds of air time, so time is quite literally money.
 While a longer ad can magnify the depth of your brand’s message, it’s more important to assess how to best communicate to your audience in the time you have.
-Thirty seconds can be ordinary or extraordinary.
+Put another way, telling a compelling story isn’t just an important thing.
+It’s the most important thing.
+Your thirty seconds can be ordinary or extraordinary.
 Make the most of your opportunity.
 Your audience will notice.